Cao1224/recipeRatings_EDA/README.md

   - 'rating' column indicate **rating given by each using for each recipe**, we will compute an **average** for each recipe column based on this data
   - we decided to work with the **merged dataframe**, with **234,429 rows**
     - we realized that some recipes are represented in multiple rows, but we believe this overrepresentation will not significantly affect our data since the large dataset is relatively **robust**
-  - we plan on investigate trends of changes in all above columns **againest the 'submitted' column**
+We plan on investigate trends of changes in all above columns **againest the 'submitted' column**.
-  - after EDA, we decided to investigate **if recipes submitted are getting healtheir over time**
-    - in particular, we define recipes with **more protein** as healthier recipes
-    - therefore, our research question is: **is there a significant change in protein amounts for recipes over time?**
+After EDA, we decided to investigate **if recipes submitted are getting healtheir over time**.
+In particular, we define recipes with **more protein** as healthier recipes.
+Therefore, our research question is: **is there a significant change in protein amounts for recipes over time?**

 ## Cleaning and EDA